NIGMS/NIGMS-Sandbox/docs/HowToCreateAWSSagemakerNotebooks.md

   ![JupyterLab Space](/images/images_for_creating_AWS_notebooks/Screenshot29.png)
   ![JupyterLab Space](/images/images_for_creating_AWS_notebooks/Screenshot30.png)

+6. Once in code editor clone in your repository.
+This can be done by selecting the git icon, select **Clone Repository**, copy the web url into the box and then select **Clone from URL**.
+Alternatively you can open a terminal then use the command git clone web url.
+Once you do this cd into the cloned repository.
+If it doesn't show up in your folders select the file icon open folder and select the repository you cloned in.

-6. After working go back to Code Editor and stop the now unused instance by clicking ***Stop***:
+7. After working go back to Code Editor and stop the now unused instance by clicking ***Stop***:

   ![JupyterLab Space](/images/images_for_creating_AWS_notebooks/Screenshot31.png)

-7. Wait for the Status to show as Stopped:
+8. Wait for the Status to show as Stopped:

   ![JupyterLab Space](/images/images_for_creating_AWS_notebooks/Screenshot32.png)